Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-These models lean heavily into foam feel: they mute motion well, but they do not feel springy.
-Edge support is usable rather than strong across the board, especially for sitting to put on shoes.
-If you change positions frequently and want instant rebound, the slower responsiveness of the thicker plush options can be a friction point.
+These mattresses lean into a classic foam feel, so none of them feel especially springy.
+Edge support was acceptable rather than strong across the lineup, especially for sitting.
+If you change positions often and want quick pushback, the thicker plush models can feel a little slow.

 Health Care Mattress Vs. Alternatives